First-Year Experience

 • FYE Basics

-Yes, FYE is required.
+Is FYE Required?
 All students who have completed less than one year of college when they enter the College of Charleston, must enroll in a First-Year Experience course, which can be worth anywhere from 3 to 8 credit hours.
 Successful completion of the First-Year Experience is part of the general education curriculum that is required for graduation.
+If you are a CofC Honors Student, then you must complete your first year experience course through the Honors College.

-Choose the FYE course that's right for you!
+How do I choose a FYE that's right for me?
 We have three different types of FYE courses at the College of Charleston that all fulfill the FYE graduation requirement:

 3. A Learning Community (LC) links two academic courses (6-8 credit hours) often around a related theme or issue.
 All learning communities count toward other general education requirements as listed.
 One or both courses in a learning community may have prerequisites.

-Complete your FYE requirement early!
+When do I need to complete my FYE requirement?
 Your FYE requirement must be completed during your first year at the College of Charleston.
 The first year consists of your first three consecutive academic terms (e.g., the consecutive terms for students entering in the Fall would be Fall, Spring and the following Summer).

 • Program Outcomes